Share an app in PowerApps

 - To share an app, you must save it to the cloud, not locally.

-- Before you share an app, consider which users and security groups you’re going to share it with and what role you want each to have—user or contributor.
-If you share an app with a group, existing members of that group and anyone who joins it have the permissions that you specify.
+- Before you share an app, consider which users and security groups you’re going to share it with and what role you want each to have: Can edit or Can use.
+If you share an app with a group, existing members of that group and anyone who joins it will have the permissions that you specify.
 Anyone who leaves the group loses those permissions unless they're members of a different group that has access or you specify permissions for them explicitly.

 - You can share an app with your entire organization, but think carefully about whether everyone needs access to your app.

 - Be aware that any changes you make to a shared app will flow through to the people you shared it with as soon as you save the changes.
-This can be great if you improve the app, but can also impact others if you remove or significantly change features.
+If you improve the app, everyone benefits.
+If you break the app, everyone is affected.

 What isn't supported?